JinB/examples/converter-widget-app/README.md

 This command builds the app for production to the `build` folder.

-After that you need to copy content of `build\statuc` folder to WordPress ReactPress app directory `\wp-content\reactpress\apps` on production server and setup Currncy converter at ReactPress admin page.
+After that you need to copy content of `build` folder to WordPress ReactPress app directory `\wp-content\reactpress\apps\converter-widget-app` on production server and setup Currncy converter at WordPress admin page.